UKCloud/documentation/articles/connectivity/conn-faq.md

 UKCloud operates high-bandwidth (multi-Gigabit), low-latency (typically sub-5ms round-trip time) dark fibre connectivity between our two data centres.
 It's highly resilient as it takes diverse northerly and southerly routes.

 This data centre interconnectivity is highly scalable, as spare fibre capacity is in place to meet future demand.
 It uses [CAS(T) compliant](http://www.cesg.gov.uk/servicecatalogue/service_assurance/CAS/Pages/Service-Requirements.aspx) circuits; and within our Elevated OFFICIAL cloud platform, we provide additional overlay encryption using a CPA-approved solution.
-These have previously achieved Pan Government Accreditation and are PSN accredited to carry OFFICIAL data (including OFFICIAL SENSITIVE), as well as the PSN Assured service and the encrypted PSN Protected service.
+These have previously achieved Pan Government Accreditation and are PSN accredited to carry OFFICIAL data (including OFFICIAL SENSITIVE), as well as the PSN service.

 ## If I have reserved bandwidth, how do I uplift this?